livingdw67/ira-analysis/README.md

 ## Context & Mission
 I'm a **Data Science Consultant** based in **Greer, SC**, with over 10 years of experience in the **Finance and Energy sectors**.

-I am having the time of my life right now building the tools I’ve always wanted to see exist.
-I’ve set up shop at the **Openworks tech hub** in downtown Greenville, and the freedom to focus on pure R&D has been invigorating.

 This project helps utilities prepare for the **Inflation Reduction Act**.
 It demonstrates grid vulnerabilities that arise when EV adoption spikes in concentrated areas—specifically if too many people utilize the tax credit to buy EVs in the same neighborhood.

 ## Key Features